pre6/ECOBEE/README.md

 ## 1. Visualizing the Data:

 The dataset used is from the house thermostat we got in June 29 2022.
-The data recorded various parameters ever 5 minutes till Dec 18th.
-These are the first 5 row of the data.
+The data recorded various parameters every 5 minutes till Dec 18th.
+These are the first 5 row and 10 columns of the data.

 Date |	Time |	System Setting |    System Mode 	| Calendar Event |	Program Mode | Cool Set Temp (C) |	Heat Set Temp (C) |Current Temp (C) |Current Humidity (%RH)